ahmed7am1d/ToDoApp-Clean-Architecture/README.md

 Introduction:
 ------
 Welcome to To-Do managment application where you manage:
-  - Daily Tasks
+  - Current Tasks
-  - Weekly Tasks
+  - In Progress Tasks
-  - Monthly Tasks
+  - Done Tasks
-  - Habit tracking
+  - Habit tracking (Soon ..)
-  - Pormodo Timer <br>
+  - Pormodo Timer (Soon ..) <br>
   And more is coming !

 App Inforamtion: